Monday, December 23, 2024

 Fewer deputies, same amount of work

 When deputies resign, others must replace them.
 But this doesn't always happen.
 If a person on the list resigns, the next person on the list receives the mandate.
 But this does not apply to the list of the former OPZZH.
-In addition, to replace the “majoritarians” it is necessary to hold new elections, which is impossible during martial law.
+In addition, to replace the “majoritarians,” new elections must be held, which is impossible during martial law.
 So it turns out that the number of people’s deputies is gradually decreasing.

 But in the future, this creates the problem of collecting quorum.
 For the Verkhovna Rada to make a decision. there must be at least two-thirds of its constitutional composition in the hall - 300 deputies.